Sorry, no records were found. Please adjust your search criteria and try again.

 Currambine Central Shopping Centre has unveiled an exciting new playground!
 This vibrant play area is covered by shade sails and features soft-fall surfacing, ensuring a safe and enjoyable environment for kids to have a blast.
 From the captivating honeycomb slide to the thrilling busy bee flying fox, there’s a wide range of entertaining attractions to keep the little ones engaged.
 Young adventurers can also take on the challenge of climbing the giant watermelon, adding an extra element of excitement to their playtime.
 Adding to the charm, the playground includes two adorable rockers named Lily the Ladybug and Betsy the Bumblebee.
 Read more…

 Located at Pinneroo Point is a playground suitable for younger children.
 The sand-based playground features a climbing frame with two slides, a rope ladder and monkey bars.
 There is a super cute Pinnaroo Point play cafe which I am sure will be popular for imaginative play.
 There are two swings, one of which is high backed.
 A cubby climbing structure.
-The Hillarys Beach Club has now opened right next to the playground.
+The Hillarys Beach Club is located right next to the playground.
 As well as two restaurants, there is a takeaway coffee window – perfect for those visiting the playground or beach.
-We hope to visit soon to give you Read more…
+Although at first glance the playground appears to be Read more…